jasonmailley/my_sublime/README.md

 ##### 2 - Reset the opened Sublime Text.

-    Just close and open.
+    Just close and reopen.

 ##### 3 - Wait appear a V8 successful message in the status bar.

-    Wait the installation of the plguins.(This can take some minutes)
+    Wait for the installation of the plguins.(This can take some minutes)

 ##### 4(extra) - Theme Soda